zsa/docs/README.markdown

 - [keyboard-configurator from massdrop](https://keyboard-configurator.massdrop.com/ext/ergodox)
     - Works and looks good *check the comments on that page for information about special keys, like hold-key-for-layer and media keys*
     - Isn't open source.
-Doesn't provide a way to load other people's configurations into the tool.
+Doesn't provide all options.
 - [fusion](https://github.com/ErgoDox-EZ/fusion)
     - Open source.
 Work in progress.
-Will exist soon.
+Will and be useable soon!

 ### Existing configurations